LeeMorinUCF/QMB3311S22/demo_08_PP_Ch_06_Using_Modules/README.md

 >>> type(math)
 <class 'module'>
 ```
-You can acces the help for all the functions in a module just as you
+You can access the help for all the functions in a module just as you
 would for a single function, with the ```help``` function.

 ```python